nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ### Finding cases by prefixes: `find`

 Finds cases which match the given prefixes.
-Date ranges and age ranges are also supported using the new prefixes `sd/` `ed/` `sa/` `ea/`.

 Format: `find [n/NAME] [p/POSTAL] [v/VARIANT]... { [a/AGE] | [sa/START_AGE] [ea/END_AGE] } \`<br> &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; <code>&nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; { [d/DATE] | [sd/START_DATE] [ed/END_DATE] }</code>

-* The search is case-insensitive for all tags.
+* The search is case-insensitive for all prefixes.
   * e.g. `n/hans` will match `Hans` or `hAns`
-* Prefixes for date `sd/` `ed/` and age ranges `sa/` `ea/` cannot be used in conjunction with the specific date `d/` or age `a/` prefixes respectively
+* Cases matching **all** given prefixes will be returned.
-  * e.g. `find n/Alex d/2011-11-10 sd/2005-10-10` will throw an error
+    * e.g. `find n/Alex p/s101` will only match cases whose names contain `alex` and whose postal code begins with `s101`.
-* For names, partial words will be matched
+* For names, partial words will be matched.
   * e.g. `n/Han` will match `Hans` and `Abrahan`
-* For postal codes, the beginning of the postal code will be matched
+* For postal codes, the beginning of the postal code will be matched.
   * e.g. `p/10` will match `S101234` but not `S123410`
-* For postal codes, the user may choose to include an `"S"` or `"s"` character or not
-  * e.g. `p/S10` will match `S101234`
-  * e.g. `p/s10` will also match `S101234`
-* Persons matching all given prefixes will be returned.
+* Prefixes for date `sd/` `ed/` and age ranges `sa/` `ea/` cannot be used in conjunction with the specific date `d/` or age `a/` prefixes respectively.
-  * e.g. `find n/Alex p/s101` will match only those cases with both name `alex` and of postal code that begins with `s101`
+  * e.g. `find n/Alex d/2011-11-10 sd/2005-10-10` will throw an error.
-* For variants, the user may choose to include multiple variant `v/` prefixes.
-  * e.g. `find v/DENV1 v/DENV2` is a valid command
-* Only those which have the caught the multiple variants of dengue will be filtered by find
-  * e.g. `find v/DENV1 v/DENV2` will only return all cases of people who have caught both DENV1 and DENV2 before.
 * Date ranges and age ranges will function even if only one of the two prefixes are specified.
-  * e.g `find sd/2010-11-10` is a valid command and will show all cases that happened after and on 2010-11-10.
+  * e.g. `find sd/2010-11-10` will return all cases that happened on and after 2010-11-10.
-  * e.g `find ed/2011-10-10` is a valid command and will show all cases that happened before and on 2011-10-10.
+  * e.g. `find ed/2011-10-10` will return all cases that happened on and before 2011-10-10.
-  * e.g `find sa/10` is a valid command and will show all cases of people who are older and of the same age as 10.
+  * e.g. `find sa/10` will return all cases whose age is greater than or equal to 10.
+  * e.g. `find ea/50` will return all cases whose age is less than or equal to 50.
+* Start dates must be earlier than or equal to the end date, and start ages must be less than or equal to the end age.
+* Multiple variant `v/` prefixes can be searched at once.
+Only those who have caught all specified variants together will be returned.
-  * e.g `find ea/50` is a valid command and will show all cases of people who are younger and of the same age as 50.
+  * e.g. `find v/DENV1 v/DENV2` will only return all cases of people who have caught both DENV1 and DENV2 together before.
-* Only valid names, dates, ages, variant names are allowed
+* Only valid names, dates, ages, and variants are allowed.
-  * e.g `find n/#erwin` will fail since names do not allow for special characters
+  * e.g. `find n/#erwin` will fail since names do not allow for special characters.
-  * e.g `find d/2000/13/10` will fail since 13 is not a valid month.
+  * e.g. `find d/2000/13/10` will fail since 13 is not a valid month.
-  * e.g `find a/200` will fail since this application only accepts ages 0 - 199.
+  * e.g. `find a/200` will fail since DengueHotspotTracker only accepts ages 0–199.
-  * e.g `find v/denver` will fail since `denver` is not a valid dengue variant name.
+  * e.g. `find v/denver` will fail since `denver` is not a valid variant.
-* Only valid date and age ranges are allowed.
-  * e.g `find sa/50 ea/12` will fail since the end age is earlier than the start age.
-  * e.g `find sd/2000/10/10 ed/1999/10/10` will fail since the end date is earlier than the start date.

 Examples:
 * `find v/denv1` finds all cases with `DENV1` in their variant tags.